Calvin Hill: Dallas Cowboys

 Hill finished his rookie season with 942 rushing yards (4.6 yard average) and 8 touchdowns.
 He also received NFL Offensive Rookie of the Year, All-Pro and Pro Bowl honors.

 The Cowboys selected Duane Thomas in the first round of the 1970 NFL draft, because the team was not confident that Hill had recovered during the off season.
 He also had complications from an infected blister in the same foot that kept him in the hospital for more than a month.
 Nine games into the 1970 season, he suffered a back injury and didn't play much the rest of the year, finishing with 577 rushing yards while averaging 3.8 yards per carry.

 In 1971, he suffered a torn anterior cruciate ligament against the New York Giants, that was initially diagnosed as a sprained knee.
 He missed six games and tried to play again in the NFC Championship, but hurt his knee again scoring a touchdown.

 In 1972, after the Cowboys traded Thomas to the San Diego Chargers, Hill became the first running back in franchise history to surpass the 1,000 yard mark and proved he could still run the football.
 He finished with 1,045 yards and a 4.2 yard average and six touchdowns.
 He also set a club record for receptions by a running back with 43.
 In 1973, he broke his own team record with 1,142 yards and six touchdowns.

 Hill played in Dallas for six seasons, helping the Cowboys win Super Bowl VI and 2 NFC titles.
 He had some superb years with the team, making four Pro Bowls (1969, 1972, 1973, 1974) and two All-Pro teams (1969, 1973).

-The Hawaiians (WFL)
+The Hawaiians

 In March 1974, he was selected by The Hawaiians in the second round (14th overall) of the WFL Pro Draft.
 On April 9, Hill signed a contract with The Hawaiians of the World Football League, but played in Dallas in 1974.
 He played in three WFL games in 1975, carrying the ball 49 times for 218 yards and no touchdowns, before suffering a torn medial collateral ligament in his right knee.
 When the league folded, he returned to the NFL.